peterrakolcza/SmartLock/README.md

 - Making the housing sturdier and more robust to reduce wiggle
 - Designing a custom PCB for easier installation
+- Adding hole for power
+- Adding hole for Reed-relay
+- Making a battery-powered version

 <br>